 Stores and concentrates the produced bile.

-Reaches the small intestine where it is of use in digestion and absorption of fats by regurgitating bile.
+Reaches the small intestine, where it is of use in the digestion and absorption of fats by regurgitating bile.

-Causes: Low-fiber diet, not drinking enough water, physically inactive, or because of a certain medication or disease.
+Causes: Low-fibre diet, not drinking enough water, physically inactive, or because of a certain medication or disease.

 Symptoms: Constipation, difficulty in bowel movements.

-Treatments: Diet rich in fibre, increase fluid intake and exercising, medication such as laxatives or stool softeners may be prescribed.
+Treatments: A diet rich in fibre, increased fluid intake and exercising, medication such as laxatives or stool softeners may be prescribed.

 Causes: Gut-brain signalling problem, stress, and diet.

-Symptoms: Abdominal discomfort, pain, and or changes in bowel practices like diarrhoea constipation or both.
+Symptoms: Abdominal discomfort, pain, and or changes in bowel movements like diarrhoea, constipation or both.

 Treatments: Dietary interventions (for example, low FODMAP diet), stress reduction strategies, and medications for symptom relief.